Bartolomeo26/DijkstraAlgorithm/README.md

 The output of the program is:
 n lines, each of them with one value which is the cheapest way to get from the source city to 'i' (i=1, 2, ..., n) city.
 The k-th line should be equal zero naturally, because you are not able to move from the same city to the same city.

+The documentation is written in polish.
+Short explanations next to most of the crucial operations helping you understand what is going on in the code!